-The principal aim of this programme is to introduce you to a variety of different aspects of modern mathematics.
-City's programme has a particular focus on applied mathematics, although you will also be introduced to several aspects of pure mathematics throughout the degree.
+The principal aim of this programme is to introduce you to a variety of different aspects of modern mathematics, together with a range of topics from finance and economics.
+In mathematics you will focus in particular on applied mathematics, although you will also be introduced to several aspects of pure mathematics throughout the degree.
 You will receive training in advanced mathematical techniques and develop problem solving and communication skills much valued by employers.

-Year 0 of the degree, also known as the foundation year, provides a foundation in mathematics, economics and IT with an additional course on employability.
-This is intended to bring you up to the same standard as students joining the main degree directly into the first year.
-Year 1 of the programme is devoted to core material, including basic programming and statistics that is needed by all mathematics graduates.
-On completing this year, also known as Programme Stage one or the Certificate in Mathematics, you will be able to discuss underlying concepts and principles of mathematics, programming and statistics and to apply these to specific problems.
-In year 2 the proportion of the course that is core decreases, and you can choose from an increasing range of options.
-On completing year 2, also known as Programme Stage Two or the Diploma in Mathematics, you will be able to build on your previous knowledge and experience from Programme Stage one.
-You will master more advanced mathematical techniques and will be able to apply these to real life problem-solving.
-In year 3 most modules are optional and a wide variety of mathematics options are available.
-On completing year 3, also known as Programme Stage Three or the degree, you will further develop a systematic and detailed knowledge and understanding of advanced mathematics.
+The first year of the programme is devoted to core material, including basic programming, economics and statistics that are needed by all Mathematics with Finance and Economics graduates.
+On completing Programme Stage one or the Certificate in Mathematics with Finance and Economics you will be able to discuss underlying concepts and principles of mathematics, programming, economics and statistics and to apply these to specific problems.
+In the second year the proportion of the course that is core decreases, and you can choose from an increasing range of options.
+On completing Programme Stage Two or the Diploma in Mathematics with Finance and Economics you will be able to build on your previous knowledge and experience from Programme Stage I. You will master more advanced mathematical techniques and will be able to apply these to real life problemsolving.
+In the third year most modules are optional and a wide variety of mathematics, finance, statistics and economics options are available.
+On completing Programme Stage Three or the degree you will further develop a systematic and detailed knowledge and understanding of advanced mathematics, finance and economics.
 You will have access to modules which draw on current mathematics research and will be exposed to new areas of mathematics with applications to finance, biology and physics.